 There are ready-made circuit boards, but I just cut a piece of protoboard.
 Hint: don’t solder the cables like I did - instead, follow the “strain relief” tip here for better securing.

 Audio comes straight from the Atari board into the inner part of the audio jack.
-I strongly recommend checking this PDF mod assembly guide to figure out where to pick it up in your particular model/board revision.
+I strongly recommend checking this mod assembly guide to figure out where to pick it up in your particular model/board revision.

 The guide also helps figuring out which components to remove in order to reduce interference.
 I was able to test before removing anything from the board (just disconnected the RF box, something easy to revert if it did’t work).
-I just removed one resistor (R209) and one transistor (Q202).
+I just cut one resistor (R209) and one transistor (Q202).

 This is a good moment to replace the capacitors.
 Again, each model has its own set, but this thread has it figured out.
 I could not find a bulky C243 (guess the technology for eletrolytics improved), but stretching the legs on the modern one allowed me to solder it.

 You can find a lot of Atari 2600 power brick replacements online.
 But most of them have short cables, so I reused the original’s loooong cord on a high quality 2A power supply) with the proper adapter.
 Just ensure that it supplies 9V and a minimum of 0.5A with polarity as labeled on the original (⊖-outside, ⊕-inside).